 Team 1- A Plan Coming to Fruition

-The team: This was supposed to be a long-term build around QBs and WRs with short term productive struggle and long term potential.
+The team: This team of mine was a 2019 startup.
+It was supposed to be a long-term build around QBs and WRs with short term productive struggle and long term potential.
 It was a 2QB 3 flex 10 team league.
 The squad was built around Andrew Luck, Nuk, Kittle, Chris Godwin, Kenny Golladay, DJ Moore, and Cooper Kupp (0RB can be a nice dynasty build)

 The problem: Unfortunately, Andrew Luck retired.
 Also, Kerryon Johnson was my RB1 and my RB2 was Jerrick McKinnon, who had complications in his recovery and wound up not playing in 2019.

 The plan: I was ok punting 2019; as soon as I lost my 1st-rounder I felt I didn’t have much choice.
 The plan was to stack future assets while holding onto my WRs, get a decent draft pick, and make moves for RBs and another QB.

 The moves: I had traded back for some extra draft capital to start with, and I traded away Kerryon and James White to an RB-needy teams.
 I traded away Nick Foles during the preseason to a team that needed a QB3 (I had some great luck dodging injury bullets after Luck).

 I wound up with a niche cache of future assets and also lucked into the 1.01 (it was a lottery and I had the 3rd worst team).
 The Foles pick would up being the 1.03, and my other 1st was a mid-rounder.
 I had some 2nds already and traded Guice away before the draft for another (2.03).
 I traded Haskins away for Ben Roethlisberger and a 2nd..